-In conjunction with the above licences, the following licences should also be applied for where works take place on or near public roads or pathways: a Hoarding/Scaffolding Licence and a Signage Licence.
+In conjunction with the above licences the following licences should also be applied for where works take place on or near public roads or pathways: a Hoarding/Scaffolding Licence and a Signage licence.
 A hoarding/scaffolding licence is required to facilitate building works and to ensure safety for the public.
-Completed application forms must be submitted to the relevant Local Authority.
-A Signage licence is also required to authorise the use of advertisement signs/structures on public roads (also known as Directional Signs).
+Completed application forms must be submitted three weeks prior to works commencing to the relevant Local Authority.
+A Signage licence is also required to authorise the use of advertisement signs/structures on public roads, including Directional Signs.
 Completed application forms must be submitted for assessment.